OndrejValla/TALENTED-PEOPLE/README.md

 | Action |
 |--------|
-By clicking Delete button at the bottom of the category card, admin is redirected to delete modal, Admin can select Yes, to delete category or No to return back to categories.html.
+By clicking Delete button at the bottom of the category card, admin is redirected to the delete modal, where Admin can select Yes, to delete category or No to return back to categories.html.

 | Expected Result |
 |-----------------|
-Once Yes button click on the Delete Modal, category is permanently deleted from the Database.
+Once the Yes button in the Delete Modal is clicked, category is permanently deleted from the MongoDB database.

 | Actual Result |
 |---------------|
 All working correctly.

-#### 4. MongoDb database to store page content effectively and safely.
+#### 4. MongoDb database to store all page data effectively and safely.
 | Feature |
 |---------|
 All informations are stored safely and effectively in MongoDB database.

 | Action |
 |--------|
 All users are able to READ photographers and models data.
-Users are able to Register, Log In, CREATE portfolio, UPDATE their portfolio and DELETE their portfolio.
+Users are able to Register, Log In, CREATE portfolios, UPDATE their portfolios and DELETE their portfolios.

 | Expected Result |
 |-----------------|